 - To what extent did we resort to ad hoc, do-it-yourself workarounds in response to COVID-related obstacles?

-- What finance talent and skills investments will enable our organization to operate at the right size, and in the right manner, to best address current and future operations and potential disruptions?
+- What finance talent and skills investments will enable our organisation to operate at the right size, and in the right manner, to best address current and future operations and potential disruptions?

-- To what extent are our current remote working models, within the finance organization as well as throughout the enterprise, supported by optimal investments in cloud-based collaboration and workflow technologies?
+- To what extent are our current remote working models, within the finance organisation as well as throughout the enterprise, supported by optimal investments in cloud-based collaboration and workflow technologies?

-- Are there opportunities to recalibrate our use of a highly skilled core of full-time staff, temporary staff, contractors, external consultants, managed services providers and outsourcers to maximize productivity and profitability?
+- Are there opportunities to recalibrate our use of a highly skilled core of full-time staff, temporary staff, contractors, external consultants, managed services providers and outsourcers to maximise productivity and profitability?

-- Do our managed services partners possess the operational expertise and specialized finance skills required to enhance our organization’s professional core?
+- Do our managed services partners possess the operational expertise and specialised finance skills required to enhance our organisation’s professional core?